Čokešina Monastery: Legend and origin

-Monastery today
+Contemporary period

 Today's church of the Čokešina monastery was built between 1820 and 1823, thanks to Prince Miloš and his brother Jevrem.
 The church is dedicated to the birth of the Most Holy Mother of God.
 The iconostasis is from 1834, and the upstairs boarding house is from 1918.
 In September 1941, the monastery was destroyed during a bombing attack, and it was rebuilt in 1962.
 At one time there was a hospital and a place of residence for poor children from various parts of the country.

-During the Second World War, the head of the monastery was Mitrofan Matić, who was killed in 1941 and buried in the monastery.
+During the World War II, the head of the monastery was Mitrofan Matić, who was killed in 1941 and buried in the monastery.